divinecuration/divinecuration.github.io/_posts/2021-02-02-baudrillard-brecht.md

 If the comparison with Brecht is right, then the baseline realism of our times (natural world as referent of scientific theory, use-value as finality of exchange-value, etc) is the product of a technical operation of narrative displacement.
 The sign is arbitrary not because it refers, but because it no longer refers to an _obligation_---that is, it no longer mediates a social relation.
 But this is just to say that signs now pretend to represent a world to those who float about outside it, rather than communicate between those inhabiting it.

-If symbolic exchange aims to destroy the real, its strategy in doing so is to suck us back inside it.
+If symbolic exchange aims to destroy the real, its strategy in doing so is to suck us back inside it (which is why it is seductive, fatal).

 <br />